binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 > [Symantec - nfs and nis security](https://www.symantec.com/connect/articles/nfs-and-nis-security)

-NIS can run on unprivileged ports, which means that any user on the systems can run them.
+NIS can run on unprivileged ports, which means that any user on the system(s) can run them.
 If a replacement version of these daemons was put in place of the original, then the attacker would have access to the resources that the daemons control.

 #### Rpcbind